-For my first REAL “superhero alert“–which will be small meditations on how to become a superhero, and alerts for good deeds–I wanted to share this little Buttersafe comic.
+For this meditation on how to become a superhero, I wanted to share this little Buttersafe comic.
 (Go ahead, check them out!)

-Why did I think this was appropriate for a superhero alert?
-Because I think popsicles can stop global warming.
+Why did is this appropriate for a superhero alert?
+Because maybe popsicles can stop global warming.

 But you gotta start somewhere.

 To conclude, my Superhero Peeps: it may be EASIER to be feared than loved, but actually in the long term it isn’t BETTER, Machiavelli, for your descendants–because fear only lasts so long before it becomes anger (thank-you Yoda).
-I used to work as an intern therapist for autistic kids, doing ABA, and one of the basic scientific principles of applied behavioral analysis is that we use POSITIVE reinforcement more than, and instead of, negative reinforcement.
+I used to intern as a therapist for autistic kids, and one of the basic scientific principles of applied behavioral analysis is that POSITIVE reinforcement is more effective and ethical than negative reinforcement.
 It’s one of the reasons ABA is the ONLY scientifically, clinically-studied, randomized-trial proven therapy method to help kids on the ASD spectrum.
 Consistent positive reinforcement works.

 So tell me.
 How can your popsicles change the world today?